AV-Lab/SNAIL/README.md

 # SNAIL
-riSk-aware Narrow AI for autonomous vehicLes (SNAIL
+A software stack for a riSk-aware Narrow AI for autonomous vehicLes (SNAIL)